-Well-being Success Measures Progress Objective Success Measures FIUGIESS 1 Help to give every child the best start in life and improve their early life experiences Children in care who had to move 3 or more times (RAM/029) 2 1 Help children live healthy lifestyles Childhood obesity (Child Measurement Programme NHS) 1 3 Continue to improve Educational attainment - Average Capped 9 points score (Year 11 pupils) (PAM/032) (Pupils best 9 results including English/Welsh, Mathematics- Numeracy, Mathematics and Science) New Measure for 2017/18 learner attainment for all.
-School attendance rates (Primary)(PAM/007) (Secondary) (PAM/008) $\neg$ $\neg$ Satisfaction with child's primary school (NSW) Awaiting result 4 (9 bs ) Reduce the number of young people that are Not in Education, Employment or Training (NEET) Number of leavers Not in Education, Employment or Training (NEETs) (PAM/009) Year 11 & Year 13 (5.1.0.2) (Year 11) (Year 13) Tackle poverty by Educational attainment - Average Capped 9 points score (Year 11 pupils) who are eligible for Free School Meals (4.1.2.4) (NWBI) (Pupils best 9 results including English/Welsh, Mathematics-Numeracy, Mathematics and Science) New Measure for 2017/18 5 doing all we can to prevent it, help Households successfully prevented from becoming homeless (PAM/012) (NWBI) 1 $(\mathbf{\dot{1}})$ people into work & improve the lives of Households in material deprivation (NWBI) those living in poverty Households Living in Poverty (CACI's 'PayCheck' Data) Adults that are able to keeping up with bills without any difficulties (NSW) Awaiting result 6 Create more jobs and Average Gross weekly pay (ONS - Annual Survey of hours and earnings) 1 Jobs growth throughout the Jobs created with Regeneration assistance (EconD/001) county The level of Private Sector Investment / external funding secured (EconD/008) 7 Increase the availability of rented and affordable homes Number of affordable homes in the County (7.3.2.24) Adults who say their general health is Good or Very Good Awaiting result 8 Help people live healthy lives (tackling Adults who say they have a longstanding illness ( NSW ) Adult mental well-being score ( NSW ) ( NWBI ) Awaiting result No Year on Year risky behaviour and obesity) Page 30 Adults who have fewer than two healthy lifestyle behaviours ( NSW ) ( NWBI ) (Not smoking, drinking > 14 units, eating 5 portions fruit & veg, having a healthy body mass index, being physically active at least 150 minutes the previous week). data available Awaiting result
+Well-being Objective Success Measures Progress 1 Help to give every child the best start in life and improve their early life experiences Children in care who had to move 3 or more times (PAM/029) 2 1 Help children live healthy lifestyles Childhood obesity (Child Measurement Programme NHS) 3 Continue to improve Educational attainment - Average Capped 9 points score (Year 11 pupils) (PAM/032) (Pupils best 9 results including English/Welsh, Mathematics- Numeracy, Mathematics and Science) New Measure for 2017/18 learner attainment for all.
+School attendance rates (Primary)(PAM/007) (Secondary) (PAM/008) Satisfaction with child's primary school (NSW) Awaiting result 4 (0) Reduce the number of young people that are Not in Education, Employment or Training (NEET) Number of leavers Not in Education, Employment or Training (NEETs) (PAM/009) Year 11 & Year 13 (5.1.0.2) (Year 11) (Year 13) Tackle poverty by Educational attainment - Average Capped 9 points score (Year 11 pupils) who are eligible for Free School Meals (4.1.2.4) (NWBI) (Pupils best 9 results including English/Welsh, Mathematics-Numeracy, Mathematics and Science) New Measure for 2017/18 5 doing all we can to prevent it, help Households successfully prevented from becoming homeless (PAM/012) (NWBI) $(\mathbf{\dot{P}})$ people into work & improve the lives of Households in material deprivation (NWBI) those living in poverty Households Living in Poverty (CACI's 'PayCheck' Data) Adults that are able to keeping up with bills without any difficulties (NSW) Awaiting result 6 Create more jobs and Average Gross weekly pay (ONS - Annual Survey of hours and earnings) Jobs Create more jobs and growth throughout the Jobs created with Regeneration assistance (EconD/001) county The level of Private Sector Investment / external funding secured (EconD/008) 7 Increase the availability of rented and affordable homes Number of affordable homes in the County (7.3.2.24) Adults who say their general health is Good or Very Good Awaiting result 8 Help people live Adults who say they have a longstanding illness (NSW) Awaiting result healthy lives (tackling risky behaviour and Adult mental well-being score (NSW) (NWBI) No Year on Year data available obesity) Adults who have fewer than two healthy lifestyle behaviours (NSW) (NWBI) (Not smoking, drinking > 14 units, eating 5 portions fruit & veg, having a healthy body mass index, being physically active at least 150 minutes the previous week).
+Awaiting result